-Hence, marble is a high degree maintenance interior material.
+Hence, marble is a high degree maintenance interiors material.
 Every couple of years, you must apply a coat of clear polish over it if you wish to make it waterproof and protect it up to an extend from stains.
 In the case that the marble has been stained, then qualified professionals are required to ensure efficient cleaning without damaging it.
 Any harsh solvents will only permeate its pores and corrode it.
 Thank goodness though, for the technological advances for there are plenty of cleaning agents that can remove almost any kind of staining, including graffiti.

 A last word

 Marble is more than an interiors material.
 It is the very symbol of refined taste with an everlasting appeal.
-Its quality, durability and countless options in design patterns surely make it a very desirable material.
+Its quality, durability and countless options in design, especially in pattern making, surely make it a very desirable material.
 If we overlook its cost (must bear in mind that not all marble is costly; there are plenty of affordable ones), it is surely one of the finest building materials that we can get our hands on.